wubin28/quick-rust-with-ai/README.md

 Throughout this book, we use specific icons to highlight different types of information:

-- ✅ Call to action
+- ✅ Key actions and their concrete benefits
-- ⚠️ Warning or important detail that needs special attention
+- ⚠️ Common pitfalls and how to avoid them
-- 🔎 Deep dive into a topic—optional but enriching knowledge
+- 🔎 Optional deep dives for advanced understanding
-- 🤔Exercises
+- 🧠 Practice exercises and AI prompting techniques
-- 💡 Helpful tips for exercises
+- 💡 Solution hints and tips

 ## Acknowledgements